relink2013/WallAware/README.md

 2. If you want your "Clean" wallpaper to be the macOS default wallpaper, or whatever you had last set in System Preferences, then leave the "Clean" folder empty.
 3. I highly recommend combining my script with Keyboard Maestro, its affordable, and works beautifully to trigger the WallAware scripts to make a seamless experience.
 I will include my Macros in the download.
 I have created a macro to run the script on each wake, each time wifi connects or disconnects, and created one that runs every 30min (this is just to get a fresh background every 30min, you can remove it if you want.)
 Lastly, I created one last macro that runs a seperate script called "Unsafe_Network.sh", I will explain this in more detail below.
 4. Check the .sh files in a text editor, they contain their own read-me sections.
+5. WallAware will pull images from sub folders too, so you can keep your wallpapers organized if you wish.

 ## Unsafe Networks Script
 This script allows you to add new SSIDs and immediately switch to a "Clean" wallpaper.